F1-fantazy-bot/f1-fantasy-next-race-info/README.md

 - Determines weekend format (regular/sprint)
 - Collects historical race data (winners, pole positions, podium finishers, safety car deployments, red flags, and overtakes) for the last decade
 - Integrates overtake data from external Google Sheets source
+- Generates track history in English and Hebrew using Azure OpenAI (stored as a list of `{lang, text}` objects)
 - Outputs structured JSON data to Azure Blob Storage
 - Logs the JSON output to the console
 - Runs in a containerized environment